Olafur Eliasson: Personal life

 In 2003, Olafur married the Danish art historian Marianne Krogh Jensen, whom he met when she curated the Danish Pavilion for the 1997 São Paulo Art Biennial.
 They adopted both their son (in 2003) and their daughter (in 2006) in Addis Ababa, Ethiopia.
 The family had lived in a house designed by architect Andreas Lauritz Clemmensen in Hellerup near Copenhagen, but Olafur and Jensen are no longer married.
 Olafur currently lives and works in Berlin.
 Olafur speaks Icelandic, Danish, German, and English.
 He also has a younger half-sister named Victoria Eliasdottir who is a chef.

-On 22 September 2019, Eliasson was appointed as Goodwill Ambassador by the United Nations Development Programme "to advocate for urgent action on climate change and sustainable development goals."
-In the context of his appointment, Eliasson emphasized the need to stay positive: "I also think it's important not to lose sight of what is actually going quite well.
+On 22 September 2019, Olafur was appointed as Goodwill Ambassador by the United Nations Development Programme "to advocate for urgent action on climate change and sustainable development goals."
+In the context of his appointment, Olafur emphasized the need to stay positive: "I also think it's important not to lose sight of what is actually going quite well.
 There is reason for hope.
 I believe in hope as such and I'm generally a positive person.
 And when you think about it: it has never been better to be a young African girl, for instance."